tepletonteam/tepleton/docs/quark/stdlib.md

 To avoid replay attacks, a nonce can be associated with each actor.
 A separate nonce is used for each distinct group signers required for a transaction as well as for each separate application and chain-id.
-This creates replay protection cross-ABI and cross-plugins and also allows signing parties to not be bound to waiting for a particular transaction to be completed before being able to sign a separate transaction.
+This creates replay protection cross-IBC and cross-plugins and also allows signing parties to not be bound to waiting for a particular transaction to be completed before being able to sign a separate transaction.